By Chris Williams, GreenPages Enterprise Cloud Consultant

 First Look at AWS Backup

 One of the glaring misses in the AWS portfolio had been a consolidated, concise mechanism for backing up all yo’ stuffs without having to go 3rd party.
-While I am a *huge* fan of the Veeam product line… as of now you can’t use it to back up AWS RDS (as well as several other native services), so creating a backup strategy for your cloud services has generally been a mixed bag of concessions, stopgaps, and multi-product/process approaches if you are using more than just EC2 and S3.
-Sure you can use the RDS native backup options, but what about when you want to have a crash consistent (or even better application consistent!) backup of your whole stack from a certain point in time?
+While I am a *huge* fan of the Veeam product line…as of now you can’t use it to back up Amazon Relational Database Service (RDS) (as well as several other native services), so creating a backup strategy for your cloud services has generally been a mixed bag of concessions, stopgaps, and multi-product/process approaches if you are using more than just Amazon Elastic Compute Cloud (EC2) and Amazon Simple Storage Service (S3).
+Sure you can use the Amazon Relational Database Service (RDS) native backup options, but what about when you want to have a crash consistent (or even better application consistent!) backup of your whole stack from a certain point in time?
 Queue AWS Backup.
 In this article I’m going to talk about what it is and isn’t.

 What it is:

 Straight from thewebsite: “AWS Backup is a fully managed backup service that makes it easy to centralize and automate the backup of data across AWS services in the cloud and on premises.”

 Translation: AWS Backup is a one stop shop to run backups for the following services:Amazon Elastic File System (EFS), Amazon DynamoDB, Amazon Elastic Block Store (EBS), Amazon Relational Database Service (RDS)(except Aurora) andAWS Storage Gateway.
 By using resource tags (nice!) you can specify backup windows, retention periods, and data life cycle policies.
 AWS says that they will also backup on-prem data, but the caveat here is that it needs to be on the storage gateway.